Professor J. Collins (UTS), Associate Professor Branka Krivokapic-Skoko, Charles Sturt Uni

 The humanitarian program is the most controversial aspect of Australian immigration.
-Humanitarian immigrants are the most disadvantaged cohort of immigrant arrivals and face the greatest settlement difficulties in Australia: one-third of humanitarian entrant settlers remain unemployed after three years of settlement in Australia (Hugo 2011:104).
+Humanitarian immigrants are the most disadvantaged cohort of immigrant arrivals and face the greatest settlement difficulties in Australia with one-third of humanitarian entrant settlers remaining unemployed after three years of settlement in Australia.

 One pathway to increase humanitarian immigrant employment, reduce socio-economic disadvantage and generate more successful settlement outcomes in humanitarian immigrant communities is the establishment of private and social business enterprises that are owned and/or controlled by humanitarian immigrants.
-However there is little contemporary research into 'humanitarian immigrant entrepreneurship' in Australia.
+Up to date there has been little contemporary research into 'humanitarian immigrant entrepreneurship' in Australia.

-This research project will provide information for the first time on:
+This research project has provided information for the first time on:

 A/Prof Branka Krivokapic-Skoko